nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User binds a command to a given keyword of their choice
+1. User binds a command to a given keyword of their choice.
-2. SOCket shows a message to confirm the keyword can now be used to call the command
+2. SOCket shows a message to confirm the keyword can now be used to call the command.
-3. User types the keyword bound to the command
+3. User types the keyword bound to the command.
-4. SOCket will execute the command
+4. SOCket will execute the command.
     Use case ends.

 **Extensions**

 *  3a.
-Command bounded to the keyword is not valid
+Command bounded to the keyword is not valid.

     * 3a1.
-SOCket shows an error message
+SOCket shows an error message.

       Use case ends.